ome/omero-figure/_posts/2015-10-12-omero-figure-demo-app-how-it-works.markdown

 	</a>
   </div>
   <div class="panel-heading">
-    <h3 class="panel-title">Adding images from JCB dataviewer to OMERO.figure demo app</h3>
+    <h3 class="panel-title">Adding images from JCB DataViewer to OMERO.figure demo app</h3>
   </div>
 </div>

 In fact, it's not just the demo app that can add images from publicly available OMERO servers.
-The regular OMERO.figure also has this feature (in case you want to do that?!).
+The regular OMERO.figure also has this feature (in case you want to do that).

 Enjoy using the demo app.
 And watch this space for new ROI features soon, ahead of their release in OMERO.figure 1.2.0.